What Might be Useful to Know When Visiting the Prague Congress Centre

 - What hotels are closest to the PCC?

 is just next to the Prague Congress Centre.
 The Corinthia hotel

 The easiest way is to take the underground red line C to the Vyšehrad station.

 - Where is the nearest underground / tram stop?

-The underground station Vyšehrad is just at the building.
-If you need to find transport connection we recommend to visit the Prague Public Transit website
+The underground station Vyšehrad is just next to the building.
+If you need to find transportation connection we recommend to visit the Prague Public Transit website

 - Where can I find information about things to do and places to eat in Prague?